Updated: Mar 3

 Aim for a no-spend day once a week.

-When making an online purchase, put something in the basket and come back to it 24 hours later-you may well change your mind.
+When making an online purchase, leave your items in the basket for 24hrs, you might change your mind.

 What does being in control of your finances mean?
-It’s a combination of understanding where you stand financially, spending less than you earn and having confidence in your ability to make financial decisions (with or without the help of a trusted financial professional).
-If you want to reduce stress and anxiety over your finances, following these five steps can help over the
+It’s a combination of understanding where you stand financially, spending less than you earn and having confidence in your ability to make financial decisions (with or without the help of a trusted financial professional) if you want to reduce stress and anxiety over your finances following these five steps.

 #finance #money #business #investing #investment # #financialfreedom #success #stocks #wealth #trading #realestate #moneycoach #invest #motivation #investor #accounting #marketing #startup #personalfinance #entrepreneurship #credit #smallbusiness #goals #hercollected